Army of the classical Ottoman Empire: Support units

 The Ottoman armies were distinguished from their contemporaries in the West not by numerical predominance of its military forces but by the thoroughness of the administrative backup and general support that maintained them in the field.
 The auxiliary support system also set the Classical Army apart from their contemporaries.
 The janissaries waged war as one part of a well-organized military machine.
 The Ottoman army had a corps to prepare the road, a corps to pitch the tents ahead, a corps to bake the bread.
 The cebeci corps carried and distributed weapons and ammunition.
 The janissary corps had its own internal medical auxiliaries: Muslim and Jewish surgeons who would travel with the corps during campaigns and had organized methods of moving the wounded and the sick to traveling hospitals behind the lines.

 Military band

 Ottoman military bands are thought to be the oldest variety of military marching band in the world.
 Though they are often known by the Persian-derived word mehter in the West, that word, properly speaking, refers only to a single musician in the band.

 Paramilitary units

-Ottomans have forces organized as a group supplementing but not directly incorporated in a regular military.
+Ottomans had forces organized as a group supplementing but not directly incorporated in a regular military.